cabol/nebulex/guides/migrating-to-v2.md

   1. This feature is not longer using pre/post hooks.
 Besides, pre/post hooks are deprecated in v2.x.
-  2. The stats support is something each adapter is responsible for.
-However, Nebulex built-in adapters support the stats suggested and defined by `Nebulex.Cache.Stats`.
+  2. The stats support is optional by implementing the `Nebulex.Adapter.Stats` behaviour from the adapter.
+However, Nebulex provides a default implementation which is supported by the built-in adapters (with all callbacks overridable).
-  3. Default stats via `Nebulex.Cache.Stats` are implemented by means of Erlang `:counters`.
+  3. Default stats via `Nebulex.Adapter.Stats` are implemented by means of Erlang `:counters`.
-  4. See `Nebulex.Cache.Stats` for more information about how to use stats in Nebulex v2.x.
+  4. See `Nebulex.Adapter.Stats` for more information about how to implement stats from the adapters in Nebulex v2.x.